ajccosta/git-folder-kidnap/README.md

 PATH=$PATH:$PWD/gfr
 ```

-Now call the `git-folder-kidnap.sh` script, it will guide you through the process.
+Now call the `git-folder-kidnap.sh` script, it will guide you through the process (you will want to be outside of this repository).
 ```
-git-folder-kidnap.sh
+cd ..
+./git-folder-kidnap/git-folder-kidnap.sh
 ```